Pupler/Password-Generator/README.md

 # 🔐 Password Generator

-A simple Java program that generates secure random passwords with customizable length and strength checking.
+A lightweight Java application that creates secure random passwords with adjustable length and strength validation.

 ## 📸 Preview